Bittu12345/Bittu/README.md

-This is a weather application using created using openweather API and used Spring Boot With this you can search the current weather of any area using zip code.
+This is a weather application  created using openweather API and used Spring Boot With this you can search the current weather of any area using zip code.
 After getting the results you can comment on the particular city.
 And the previous comments will be displayed There is also an option to Upvote for the particular comment.